-[§] Requires graduate level prerequisite(s)
+[§] Requires graduate-level prerequisite or corequisite

-MS in Nutrition and Health Promotion, Nutrition Entrepreneurship Concentration
+MS in Nutrition and Health Promotion, Entrepreneurship Track

-Entrepreneurship Concentration Specific Learning Outcomes
+Entrepreneurship Track Specific Learning Outcomes

-This concentration (or track) is for students interested in developing entrepreneurial ventures in the food and nutrition field.
-There are two learning outcomes for this track are:
+This track focuses on developing skills to launch entrepreneurial ventures in the food and nutrition field.
+There are two learning outcomes:

-- Students will gain knowledge and skills that will prepare them to formulate a new creative venture or innovation for the for-profit, not for profit or government sector. - Students will develop a business plan aligned with their career goals.
+- Students will gain knowledge and skills that will prepare them to formulate a new creative venture or innovation for the for-profit, not-for-profit, or government sector. - Students will develop a business plan aligned with their career goals.

 The curriculum for the nutrition entrepreneurship track builds on a combination of nutrition and business courses.
 The entrepreneurship track culminates with the completion of a customized business plan.
-The suggested course sequence for both full-time (completed in 1 year) and part-time (completed in 2 years) course work is shown in table 6.2; students should consult with their advisers when planning their coursework.
-For further information, please go to https://www.simmons.edu/graduate/academic-programs/graduate-and-certificate-programs/nutrition-and-health-promotion.
+The suggested course sequence for both full-time (completed in 1 year) and part-time (completed in 2 years) coursework is shown in Table 6.2; students should consult with their advisers when planning their coursework.

-Table 6.2: Suggested Sequence of Courses for MS Nutrition and Health Promotion-Entrepreneurship Concentration - Full-time and Part Time
+Table 6.2: Suggested Sequence of Courses for MS Nutrition and Health Promotion Entrepreneurship Track - Full-time and Part-Time

-Entrepreneurship Concentration - Full-time and Part Time Master's Degree Coursework Part-time Master's Degree Coursework Full-time Fall Semester (2 courses) NUTR 400-OL (Online Orientation 0 credits) SNHS 410 Research Methods NUTR 455 Nutrition, Fitness, and Wellness OR Elective (6 credits) Fall Semester (5 courses) NUTR 400-OL Online Orientation (0 credits) SNHS 410 Research Methods NUTR 455 Nutrition, Fitness, and Wellness NUTR 452 Nutrition Practice: Program Planning, Implementation & Evaluation NUTR 489 Nutrition Proposal Development§ MSMG 407 Financial Aspects of Business (14 credits) Spring Semester (2 courses) SNHS 450 The Health Care System: Interdisciplinary Perspectives Elective OR NUTR.
-455 Nutrition, Fitness, and Wellness OR NUTR 453 (Advanced Topics in Preventive Nutrition) § (6 credits) Spring Semester (5 courses) SNHS 450 The Health Care System: Interdisciplinary Perspectives NUTR 462 Nutrition Consulting MSMG 440 Creativity Innovation & Entrepreneurship 2 Electives OR NUTR 453 (Advanced Topics in Preventive Nutrition) § (15 credits) Summer Semester (mid-May-July) (1 course) NUTR 453 Advanced Topics in Preventative Nutrition§ OR 1 Elective NUTR 461 Exercise Assessment and Prescription (this is an elective that is only offered in the summer) (3 or 6 credits) Summer Semester (mid-May-July) (1 course) NUTR 453 Advanced Topics in Preventative Nutrition§ OR 1 Elective NUTR 461 Exercise Assessment and Prescription (this is an elective that is only offered in the summer) (3 or 6 credits) Fall Semester (3 courses) NUTR 452 Nutrition Practice: Program Planning, Implementation & Evaluation NUTR 489 Nutrition Proposal Development§ MSMG 407 Financial Aspects of Business (7 credits) Spring Semester (3 courses)

-MSMG 440 Creativity Innovation &
+Part-time Full-time Fall Semester NUTR 400-OL VirtualOrientation (0 credits) NUTR 410 Research Methods NUTR 455 Nutrition, Fitness, and Wellness (or elective) (6 credits) Fall Semester NUTR 400-OLVirtual Orientation (0 credits) NUTR 410 Research Methods NUTR 452 Nutrition Practice: Program Planning, Implementation & Evaluation NUTR 455 Nutrition, Fitness, and Wellness (or elective) NUTR 489 Business Proposal Development§ MSMG 407 Accounting and Finance for Managers (15 credits) Spring Semester IPE 450 The Health Care System: Interdisciplinary Perspectives Elective (orNUTR.
+455 Nutrition, Fitness, and Wellness) NUTR 453 Advanced Topics in Preventative Nutrition § (or during summer) Spring Semester IPE 450 The Health Care System: Interdisciplinary Perspectives NUTR 453 (Advanced Topics in Preventative Nutrition) § (or during summer) NUTR 462 Nutrition Consulting§ MSMG 440 Creativity Innovation &Entrepreneurship Elective (or NUTR 455)

-Entrepreneurship

-NUTR 462 Nutrition Consulting

-1 Elective

-(9 credits)

-§ Requires graduate level prerequisite(s)
+(6-9 credits) (12-15 credits) Summer Session(mid-May-July) NUTR 453 Advanced Topics in Preventative Nutrition§ (or during spring semester) (0-3 credits) Summer Session(mid-May-July) NUTR 453 Advanced Topics in Preventative Nutrition§ (or during spring semester) (0-3 credits) Fall Semester (3 courses) NUTR 452 Nutrition Practice: Program Planning, Implementation & Evaluation NUTR 489 Business Proposal Development§ MSMG 407 Accounting and Finance for Managers (9 credits) Spring Semester (3 courses) MSMG 440 Creativity Innovation & Entrepreneurship NUTR 462 Nutrition Consulting § (6 credits)

+[§] Requires graduate-level prerequisite or corequisite